SaschaKersken/ClassicComputerScienceProblemsInPhp/README.md

-# Classic Computer Science Problems in Php
+# Classic Computer Science Problems in PHP
 PHP ports of the examples in David Kopec's book "Classic Computer Science Problems in Python" You can download the original Python examples from [David's repository](https://github.com/davecom/ClassicComputerScienceProblemsInPython).